CIRCLES OF LIGHT

 They embody a form of Jewish femininity that is steady, rooted, honest, brave, deeply tender, and profoundly strong.
 They move with a grounded connection to Eretz Yisrael as a living, breathing reality.
 Their voices are authentic; their presence is prayerful.
 They hold complexity with grace and continue to choose light even while standing inside darkness.
 They illuminate their homes, families, communities, and study halls with a quiet, radiant emunah.

-According to Rav Kook, tzaddikim (צדיקים)—“the foundation stones of the world”—and Mashiach in particular, return in teshuva not for personal misdeeds but upon the essence of this cosmic wound, restoring the original lost sweetness between orot (אורות, lights) and kelim (כלים, vessels), turning inherited fractures and ancestral sorrow back toward simcha / joy.
+According to Rav Kook, tzaddikim—“the foundation stones of the world”—and Mashiach in particular, return in teshuva not for personal misdeeds but upon the essence of this cosmic wound, restoring the original lost sweetness between orot (אורות, lights) and kelim (כלים, vessels), turning inherited fractures and ancestral sorrow back toward simcha, joy.

 This is precisely the labor these women are doing—quietly, steadily, through learning, prayer, creativity, and presence.